brootware/staging.github.io/_posts/2022-03-03-privacy-is-sexy.md

 ## Conclusion

 Thank you for reading this short blog, please do give the app a try at <https://github.com/brootware/privacy-sexy-lite>.
-And if you ran into any issues, please log [an issue here](https://github.com/brootware/privacy-sexy-lite/issues).
+And if you ran into any issues, please log [it here](https://github.com/brootware/privacy-sexy-lite/issues).